apache/arrow/docs/source/developers/python.rst

 Deleting stale build artifacts
 ==============================

-When there have been changes to the structure of the Arrow C++ library or Pyarrow, a thorough cleaning is recommended as a first attempt to fixing build errors.
+When there have been changes to the structure of the Arrow C++ library or PyArrow, a thorough cleaning is recommended as a first attempt to fixing build errors.

 .. note::